pswpswpsw/pswpswpsw.github.io/_pages/about.md

 **If you are interested in joining my group, please take a look at my research and google scholars for details.**

+* **Postdoc opening** in scientific machine learning, reduced order modeling, starting from 2023 Spring.

-* **Ph.D. openings** in scientific machine learning, reduced-order modeling.
+* **Ph.D. openings** in scientific machine learning, reduced-order modeling starting from 2023 Fall.
 Graduate students should apply directly to the RPI Graduate Admissions

 * **Undergraduate & M.S. students at RPI** looking for research opportunities can email **pans2@rpi.edu** with their interests and any relevant coursework or research experience.